pablogonzalezginestet/stackBagg/README.md

 ## Organization of folders

-The folder simulations contains the R file which runs the simulation and reproduces the main figures of the paper (AUC of each single algorithm relative to the AUC of the ensemble) and tables with the average estimated AUCs.
+The folder simulations contains the R file which runs the simulation and reproduces the main figures of the paper (AUC of each single algorithm relative to the AUC of the stack) and tables with the average estimated AUCs.
 The tables complement the figures and they are found in the supplementary material .

 R folder contains, among other files, the file datageneration.R that generates the simulated data for the different simulation studies and scenarios.